trueheart78/trueheart78.com/games.md

    - I will never get to the Witcher 3 DLCs.
 1. LEGO: The Movie (PS4)
    - Not a priority.
+1. Mirror's Edge: Catalyst (PS4)
+   - Played for a couple hours and it was alright.
+   - Don't have any desire to play it more.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>